OctopusDeploy/docs/docs/installation/installing-octopus/automating-installation.md

 Automating the installation of Octopus Server is a three step process.

-### 1. Install MSI on a temporary machine interactively
+### 1. Install MSI on a Temporary Machine Interactively
 In this step we install the MSI on a machine interactively so that we can complete the wizard to add a new instance.
 Follow all the steps in the wizard and once you get to the last screen, click on `Show Script` (**do not click Install**).